mwerner/spigot/README.md

 to do this manual mapping at creation, such as:

     Pull.where(number: pull.number).first_or_initialize.tap do |t|
+      head, base = pull['head'], pull['base']
+      links = pull._links
-      t.title      = pull.title
+      t.title      = pull['title']
-      t.body       = pull.body
+      t.body       = pull['body']
-      t.url        = pull._links.html.href
+      t.url        = links.html.href
-      t.head_ref   = pull.head.ref
+      t.head_ref   = head['ref']
-      t.head_sha   = pull.head.sha
+      t.head_sha   = head['sha']
-      t.base_ref   = pull.base.ref
+      t.base_ref   = base['ref']
-      t.base_sha   = pull.base.sha
+      t.base_sha   = base['sha']
       t.save
     end

-Spigot reads config files in an expected format to map the data you receive to the columns of your database.
-This becomes particularly difficult as you start having multiple sources for the same resource (ex: users).
+This becomes particularly difficult as you start having multiple external sources for the same resource (ex: users from twitter and facebook).

-Spigot is able to do the translation for you and put the API data into a language your implementation understands.
-This leaves you with a simple statement to accomplish the same as above:
+Spigot uses a ruby api to map the data you receive to the columns of your database.
+As a result, you're able to convey a mapping of their structure into your attributes in a concise format.
+Afterwards, you can accomplish the above work in a simple statement:

     Pull.find_or_create_by_api(:github, pull)